tetrabiodistributed/project-tetra/content/en/docs/Explanations/_index.md

 ## Where should I go next?

-Give your users next steps from the Overview.
+Give your users next steps from the Explanations.
 For example:

 * [Getting Started](/getting-started/): Get started with $project
 * [Examples](/examples/): Check out some example code!